-Deciding to have endoscopic therapy for weight loss requires serious consideration about your life after the procedure.
-To maintain a healthy weight for the long term, you’ll need to commit to major lifestyle changes.
+Deciding to have nonsurgical treatment for weight loss requires serious consideration about your life after the procedure.
+To maintain a healthy weight for the long term, you’ll need to commit to incorporating lifestyle changes.
 Our behavior coach offers strategies to help you build lifelong habits for a healthy quality of life.

-Intragastric balloon devices are just the beginning of your journey to successful, permanent weight management.
+A nonsurgical weight loss procedure is just the beginning of your journey to successful weight management.
 The key to your long-term health and wellness is rethinking your relationship with food.
 At Barnes-Jewish West County Hospital, we offer lifestyle counseling with a behavior coach to build healthy habits that you can use for a lifetime.